byuflowlab/VortexLattice.jl/docs/src/guide.md

 # Guide

-This guide demonstrates the basic capabilities of using `VortexLattice`.
-First, we need to load the package.
+This guide demonstrates the basic steady analysis capabilities of VortexLattice.
+See the examples for more advanced uses of VortexLattice, including unsteady simulations.

+We start by loading the package.

 ```@example guide
 using VortexLattice
 nothing #hide
 ```

 Then we need to create our geometry.
-While `VortexLattice` can handle multiple lifting surfaces, for this guide we will be analyzing a planar wing with the following geometric properties.
+While VortexLattice can handle multiple lifting surfaces, for this guide we will be analyzing a planar wing with the following geometric properties.

 ```@example guide
 xle = [0.0, 0.4] # leading edge x-position